 Surveyors may include the following:

-Surveyors (other than HMOs) generally will have had a minimum of 2 years’ experience in their professional role and their nomination as a surveyor should be supported by their health service/general practice’s Director of Medical Services or equivalent.
+Surveyors (other than junior doctors) generally will have had a minimum of two years’ experience in their professional role and their nomination as a surveyor should be supported by their health service/general practice’s Director of Medical Services or equivalent.

 Conflict of Interest

-- Current or previous employment (< 3 years) at the parent or rotation health service/general practice to be surveyed (& exclude immediate previous health service for HMOs).
+• Current or previous employment (< 3 years) at the parent health service or facility to be surveyed (& exclude immediate previous health service for junior doctors).

-- Professional or financial involvement in the health service/general practice.
+• Professional or financial involvement in the facility.

-- Current application for employment at the health service/general practice to be surveyed.
+• Current application for employment at the facility to be surveyed.

-Information obtained during an accreditation visit must be treated by the survey team and external surveyors in confidence.
-Matters concerning the accreditation should only be discussed with the health service/general practice staff concerned and Accreditation Subcommittee members.
-Team members should also treat with confidence all information provided by other team members during the review.
-At the completion of the review, all information should be sent to the Accreditation Manager for shredding.
-Surveyors must complete a Surveyor Confidentiality and Conflict of Interest Agreement after attending the surveyor training workshop.
+Information obtained during an accreditation visit will be treated by PMCV, the survey team and external surveyors as in confidence.
+Matters concerning the accreditation should only be discussed with the facility staff concerned and Accreditation Subcommittee members.